Michigan pesticide applicator review sessions, recertifications credits and testing options for winter 2022

-- For those that do better in a structured learning environment, MSU Extension offers a more formal Pesticide Applicator Training Course.
+MSU Extension offers a more formal Pesticide Applicator Training Course.
 Those that complete the course will receive 12 education credits that can be applied to their private or commercial core license as well as all commercial categories.

 What is the Metro Institute?

 A private company that has been authorized by MDARD to administer pesticide applicator certification tests.
 You can access their site through this link: Metro Institute – Michigan Testing Site.